tapyu/cpp-lessons/README.md

 - Functions, classes, structures, and enum declaration don't necessarily need the `extern` keyword as it is implicitly treated as one.
 You can put the `extern` keyword in their declaration without any problem for the sake of clarity.
 Although it is also correct, it is less common.
 Therefore the `extern` keyword is commonly used for global variables only.
 - Avoid global variables whenever possible — use functions instead.

 ¹: Each source file that includes a header file, along with the included header files, constitutes a separate translation unit.
-A translation unit in C/C++ is the result of processing a source file and all the header files it includes, after the preprocessing stage.
+A translation unit in C/C++ is the result of the preprocessing stage, where the source file and all the header files it includes generate the translation unit (a `.i` file).

 ---